charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ### Rapid review

-We began a rapid review to identify the research state-of-the-art tools for automatic SLRP.
+We began a rapid review to identify the research state-of-the-art tools for automatic system-level provenance.

 Rapid Reviews are a lighter-weight alternative to systematic literature reviews with a focus on timely feedback for decision-making.
 Schünemann and Moja show that Rapid Reviews can yield substantially similar results to a systematic literature review, albeit less detailed [@schunemann_reviews_2015].